-In 2024, ELEVA Capital voted at 55 distinct general meetings for which ELEVA Absolute Return Europe held voting rights, i.e a 100% exercise rate.
+In 2024, ELEVA Capital voted at 44 distinct general meetings for which ELEVA Absolute Return Dynamic held voting rights, i.e a 98% exercise rate.
+For one company, an administrative dysfunction occurred due to a Power of Attorney (PoA) issue.
+The necessary measures have been taken to prevent future occurrences.

-These 55 annual meetings totalised 1,099 resolutions (of which 80 were non-voting items) - an average of 20 resolutions per shareholder meeting.
-We voted 'AGAINST' 134 of the 1,019 voting resolutions, i.e. a 13.2% AGAINST rate (vs. 13.5% in 2023).
-Considering the relatively low volume of external resolutions (7 in 2024), the opposition rate is in the same order of magnitude: 12.7% (vs. 13.4% in 2023).
+These 44 annual meetings totalised 743 resolutions (of which 75 were non-voting items) - an average of 17 resolutions per shareholder meeting.
+We voted 'AGAINST' 88 of the 668 voting resolutions, i.e. a 13.2% AGAINST rate.
+Considering the relatively low volume of external resolutions (23 in 2024), the opposition rate is in the same order of magnitude: 12.7%.
 As a reminder, the opposition rate includes the votes AGAINST resolutions supported by management, plus the votes FOR resolutions not supported by management.